stomp/stomp-spec/src/stomp-specification-1.1.md

 `content-length` is not specified, the first null byte encountered signals the end of the frame.

+### Header content-type

+The `SEND`, `MESSAGE` and `ERROR` frames should include a `content-type` header if a frame body is present.
+It should be set to a mime type which describes the format of the body to help the receiver of the frame interpret it's contents.
+If the `content-type` header is not set, the receiver should consider the body to be a binary blob.

+The implied text encoding for mime types starting with `text/` is UTF-8.
+If you are using a text based mime type with a different encoding then you should append `;charset=<encoding>` to the mime type.
+For example, `text/html;charset=utf-16` should be used if your sending a html body in UTF-16 encoding.
+The `;charset=<encoding>` should also get appended to any non `text/` mime types which can be interpreted as text.
+A good example of this would be a UTF-8 encoded XML.
+It's `content-type` should get set to `application/xml;charset=utf-8`

 ### Header receipt

 Any client frame other than `CONNECT` and `DISCONNECT` may specify a `receipt`